Powhatan: English settlers in the land of the Powhatan

 The Powhatan Confederacy was where English colonists established their first permanent settlement in North America.
-Conflicts began immediately between the Powhatan people and English colonists; the colonists fired shots as soon as they arrived (due to a bad experience they had with the Spanish prior to their arrival).
+Conflicts began immediately between the Powhatan people and English colonists; the colonists fired shots as soon as they arrived (due to a bad experience they had with the Spanish before their arrival).
 Within two weeks of the arrival of English colonists at Jamestown, deaths had occurred.

 The settlers had hoped for friendly relations and had planned to trade with the Virginia Indians for food.
-Captain Christopher Newport led the first colonial exploration party up the James River in 1607, when he met Parahunt, weroance of the Powhatan proper.
+Captain Christopher Newport led the first colonial exploration party up the James River in 1607 when he met Parahunt, weroance of the Powhatan proper.
 English colonists initially mistook him for the paramount Powhatan (mamanatowick), his father Wahunsenacawh, who ruled the confederacy.
 Settlers coming into the region needed to befriend as many Native Americans as possible due to the unfamiliarity with the land.
-Not too long after settling down, they had realized the huge potential for tobacco.
-In order to grow more and more tobacco, they had to impede on Native territory.
-There were immediate issues result in 14 years of warfare.
+Not too long after settling down, they realized the huge potential for tobacco.
+To grow more and more tobacco, they had to impede on Native territory.
+There were immediate issues that resulted in 14 years of warfare.

-On a hunting and trade mission on the Chickahominy River in December 1607, Captain John Smith wrote that he fought a small battle between the Opechancanough, and during this battle he tied his Indigenous guide to his body and used him as a human shield.
-Although Smith was wounded in the leg, and also had many arrows in his clothing he was not deathly injured, soon after he was captured by the Opechancanough.
-After Smith was captured the Natives had him ready for execution until he gave them a compass which they saw as a sign of friendliness so they did not kill him, instead took him to a more popular chief, followed by a ceremony.
-Smith first was introduced to Powhatan's brother, which was a chief under Powhatan to run a smaller portion of the tribe.
-Later Smith was introduced to Powhatan himself. was captured by Opechancanough, the younger brother of Wahunsenacawh.
+On a hunting and trade mission on the Chickahominy River in December 1607, Captain John Smith wrote that he fought a small battle with the Opechancanough, and during this battle he tied his Indigenous guide to his body as a human shield.
+Although Smith was wounded in the leg and also had many arrows in his clothing, he was not deathly injured, but soon after he was captured by the Opechancanough.
+After Smith was captured the Natives prepared him for execution until he gave them a compass, which they saw as a sign of friendliness so they did not kill him, instead took him to a more popular chief, followed by a ceremony.
+Smith first was introduced to Powhatan's brother, who was a chief under Powhatan.
+Later, Smith was introduced to Powhatan himself.
+Smith was captured by Opechancanough, the younger brother of Wahunsenacawh.
 Smith became the first English colonist to meet the paramount chief Powhatan.
 According to Smith's account, Pocahontas, Chief Powhatan's daughter, prevented her father from executing Smith.